BraneShop/BraneShop.github.io/src/templates/workshop-info.md

   <hr />
 </div>

-<h5>Workshops on hold</h5>
+<h5>On hold</h5>

-<p>The following workshops are on hold until the COVID-19 pandemic has
+<p>The following workshops are on hold until the COVID-19 pandemic has cleared
-cleared and it is safe to gather in groups again.
+and it is safe to gather in groups again.
+If you're interested in running one of these workshops remotely, please <a href="/contact.html">reach out</a>.
 </p>

 <div class="workshops">